Quadratic Motion-Law

 Applications

-Segments with Constant Acceleration, Linearly Increasing-Velocity, or Linearly Decreasing Velocity.
+Motion segment with Constant Acceleration, or Linearly Increasing or Decreasing Velocity.

-You can use this to model a Part under the influence of a Constant-Acceleration, or a constant force or torque.
+You can use a Quadratic motion-law to model a Part under the influence of a constant acceleration (e.g gravity), or a constant force or torque.